fpetruschke/gettingStarted-FatFree/README.md

 #12.AnotherVisit

-First make sure you use `sudo chmod -R 777 /path/to/your/project/` for setting permissions.
+First make sure you use `sudo chmod -R 777 /var/www/gettingStarted-FatFree/` for setting permissions.

-Sind we added a lot of new directories and a few files, the default permissions might crash your app.
+Since we added a lot of new directories and a few files, the default permissions might crash your app.

 Again: have an eye on your live-log: `sudo tail -f /var/log/apache2/error.log`

 Keep that console window open.

-**NOW** open your browser and go to `localhost/yourDirNameHere/gettingStarted/`
+**NOW** open your browser and go to `localhost/gettingStarted-FatFree/`

-**THEN** edit the url and change it to `localhost/yourDirNameHere/gettingStarted/about`
+**THEN** edit the url and change it to `localhost/gettingStarted-FatFree/about`

 --------